 - Short beans (4–5 inches): 6–7 beans per cup

 When in doubt, err toward more beans.
-You can always dilute with more vodka later.
+You can always dilute with more vodka later (just extend the steeping time).
 You can't add vanilla flavor back once it's weak.

 The Grade A vs Grade B Question